pixelkingliam/server-obranu/README.md

 a simple `$ mono server.exe` should suffice, on some ports like 80 you need to run it with root privileges

 running it like any other programs on windows 10/11 should also work

----

-#### Goals

-~~Currently im hoping for some sort of implementation of networking that allows the client and server to send eachoter .json files or just strings in a secure manner,~~ I fucking did it wooooooh

-sorry